 - Climate change regulation

 Ultimately, our landscape is a central asset underpinning a large part of our economy.
 Therefore, it is important that all of these services are working together and the benefits are recognised.
-Freshwater systems provide us with a large range of benefits entirely free of charge.
-However, this is usually not recognised and frequently undervalued.
+Freshwater systems provide us with a large range of benefits entirely free of charge, however, these are frequently undervalued.
 Furthermore, many services are not managed sustainably, thereby depleting the resources for future generations.
 Accelerated loss of species and changes to habitats, largely due to human interference, threatens the ability of our landscape to continue to provide these essential benefits.

 We need to meet the needs of the present without compromising the needs of the future.